alinex/node-util/README.md

   if the keys are different

 This mode may also be changed on any specific element by giving a different mode just for this operation in the extending element itself.
-Therefore an array should has the mode as first element or an object as an attribute.
+Therefore it has to be enabled with 'MODE OVERWRITE' gölobally and then an array should has the mode as first element or an object as an attribute.

 __Example:__